illinois-ceesd/mirgecom/doc/development/pullrequests.rst

    # change to:
    git+https://github.com/MYUSERNAME/meshmode.git@featureX#egg=meshmode

-With this change, new emirge installations and CI tests will automatically use the ``my_branch`` branch of meshmode.
+With this change, new emirge installations and continuous integration tests will automatically use the ``my_branch`` branch of meshmode.

 .. important::